 At the opposite end of the village is St. Paul's church, locally known as the 'Winter Church'.
 The church of St. Lawrence on West Wycombe hill is known as the 'Summer Church' as there was no road up to St. Lawrence until 1928.

 The Hellfire Caves (not National Trust) can be found at the top end of Church Lane, at the foot of West Wycombe hill.

 Sir Francis Dashwood (2nd Baronet), had the caves built to relieve serious local unemployment caused by three successive harvest failures between 1748 and 1750, and to provide material for a new main road between West Wycombe and High Wycombe.
 Dashwood was co-founder of the notorious Hellfire Club, which held meetings in the caves.
 Members of the Club included William Hogarth, John Wilkes, Thomas Potter and John Montagu, 4th Earl of Sandwich.
 Benjamin Franklin, a close friend of Dashwood, visited the caves on more than one occasion.

 The caves consist of a long winding tunnel running a quarter of a mile into the hill with numerous chambers and divided passages leading off it, including a huge Banqueting Hall, allegedly the largest man-made chalk cavern in the world.
 The design is clearly symbolic and is thought to have been influenced by the Eleusinian mysteries of ancient Greece, which Dashwood would have learned about on his Grand Tour.
 Since 1951 the Caves have been open to the public (there is an entrance charge).
-Many of the profits have been handed to various charities, including the National Trust, to help pay for restoration and maintenance work in West Wycombe.
-The Caves are open every day from March to October, but only at weekends in the winter months.
+Many of the profits have been donated to various charities, including the National Trust, to help pay for restoration and maintenance work in West Wycombe.